 Actually no, it's not.
 Before you decide to get one, or get another one, learn what to watch out for.
 It's important to pick your tattoo artist well - not just based on their artistic talents, but also on their knowledge and hygiene.
 Here is what I, as a dermatologist, want you to know before you get a tattoo.

-What are some of the main problems you need to know about BEFORE getting a tattoo?Think about it, the two big, but seldom talked about, issues with getting a tattoo that you need to know are:
+What are some of the bad things that can happen when you get a tattoo that you need to know about BEFORE getting a tattoo?Think about it, the two big, but seldom talked about, issues with getting a tattoo that you need to know are:

 - Opening your skin to the point where it bleeds is actually surgery!